 - This course concerns programming and problem solving, with applications.

 - The aim is to teach student how to develop algorithms in order to solve the complex problems in the most efficient way.

 - The students are expected to develop a foundational understanding and knowledge of key concepts that underly important algorithms in use on computers today.

-- Grading based on;
+- (Tentative) Grading based on

-- 2 Midterm exams (55% = 30+25)
+- Midterm exam 35%

 - Final exam 40%

-- Attendance 5%
+- Quizzes (5 out of 6) 25%